newrelic/nr1-browser-analyzer/README.md

 ## Usage

-nr1-browser-analyzer uses the `PageView` events in New Relic to interrogate and categorize the performance of a web site, offering exploration of individual pages and projected business impacts of moving browsing sessions from `Tolerated` and `Frustrated` into `Satisfied` (as defined by the [`apdex`](https://docs.newrelic.com/docs/browser/new-relic-browser/configuration/browser-settings-ui-options-apdex-geography#) value for a given New Relic Browser application.)
+nr1-browser-analyzer uses the `PageView` events in New Relic to interrogate and categorize the performance of a web site.
+You can explore the performance of individual pages, and project the business impact of improving browsing sessions from `Tolerated` and `Frustrated` into `Satisfied` (as defined by the [`apdex`](https://docs.newrelic.com/docs/apm/new-relic-apm/apdex/apdex-measure-user-satisfaction) value for a given New Relic Browser application.)

 ![Screenshot #1](screenshots/screenshot_01.png)
 ![Screenshot #2](screenshots/screenshot_02.png)